Firefox: Defining font type and size

 What a professional typesetter knows is the importance of a good font.
-For centuries typesetters have developed fonts that provide ease of reading that we see in most books today.
-Having the text look good in the web browser is necessary, choosing the right type and size can make a big difference to how well we read, especially if used quite a bit.
+For centuries typesetters have evolved fonts to provide ease of reading that we know today.
+Having the text look good in the web browser is a nice bonus; choosing the right type and size can make a big difference to how well we read, especially if used quite a bit.

-Here is a basic test of what Firefox’s base-defined font types and sizes look like:
+Here is a basic test of what Firefox’s base-defined font types and sizes look like (click to view):

-Here are what a few of the basic webfont groups look like:
+Here are what a few of the common font groups look like (click to view):

 What did I choose?